If you would like to be added to the Caddo Pecan Tree waitlist please Live chat or email us

-This long-proven pecan tree boasts one of the highest yield potentials of all the pecan cultivars, the high production of the Caddo lasts long after the tree maturation—what pecan tree could get better than that?
+This long-proven pecan tree boasts one of the highest yield potentials of all the pecan cultivars, the high production of the Caddo pecan tree lasts long after the tree maturation—what pecan tree could get better than that?

-A cross between the ‘Brooks’ and the ‘Alley’ cultivars, this graceful deciduous Caddo pecan tree was born around 1923 in Georgia.
-Caddo pecan will yield a whopping average of 60 nuts per pound, and have wonderful shelling qualities making them immediately enjoyable!
+A cross between the ‘Brooks’ and the ‘Alley’ cultivars, this graceful deciduous Caddo pecan tree was born around 1922 or 1923 in Georgia.
+Caddo pecan will yield a whopping average of 60 nuts per pound, and have excellent shelling characteristics making them immediately enjoyable!

 The pecan tree’s nuts are fairly small, but the Caddo’s nut quality is quite exceptional, with 54% kernel on average.
-The Caddo tree is fairly more susceptible to scab, but with a good standard spray program it is extremely manageable.
-This is a Type I pollinator and requires a Type II to produce nuts.
+The Caddo tree is fairly more susceptible to scab, but with a good standard spray program it is extremely manageable and can become moderately scab resistant.
+This is a Type 1 pollinator and requires a Type 2 like Elliot pecan or Kanza pecan to produce nuts.

 The tree thrives in heat, making it an excellent choice for Georgia and Florida landscapes and orchards.
 However, it also exhibits more cold-hardy quality than many of the other pecan cultivars, so this tree is truly versatile for any landscape.